-If the issuer of a ABS has an option to redeem such ABS prior to the maturity date (other than pursuant to a customary clean-up call), is the ABS eligible to secure a TALF loan?
+If the issuer of an ABS has an option to redeem such ABS prior to the maturity date (other than pursuant to a customary clean-up call), is the ABS eligible to secure a TALF loan?

-In rare cases the New York Fed may consider accepting newly issued ABS where the issuer has an option to redeem such ABS (other than pursuant to a customary clean-up call) if, in its judgment, the option does not increase risks to the New York Fed and the ABS otherwise meets the collateral eligibility criteria.
-No borrower may pledge a newly issued ABS with a redemption option (other than pursuant to a customary cleanup call) unless, based on its review of the applicable prospectuses/offering documents, the borrower confirms that the ABS issuer has received acceptance of such redemption option from the New York Fed.
+Except as described in the FAQ immediately below, a redemption option is permitted only for ABS backed by eligible servicing advance receivables, and only when, in the judgment of the New York Fed, the option does not increase risks to the New York Fed and the ABS otherwise meets the collateral eligibility criteria.
+No borrower may pledge a newly issued ABS with a redemption option (other than pursuant to a customary clean-up call) unless, based on its review of the applicable prospectuses/offering documents, the borrower confirms that the ABS issuer has received acceptance of such redemption option from the New York Fed.
+The New York Fed will only consider accepting a redemption option that is exercisable at par.
 For these purposes, a "customary clean-up call" with respect to a sponsor and its securitization refers to the clean-up call which is exercisable by the servicer or the depositor when the remaining balance of the assets or the liabilities of the issuer is not more than 10% (or a higher percentage customarily used by the sponsor in its securitizations that were offered before the TALF program was established) of the original balance of such assets or liabilities.

-A sponsor or an issuer interested in issuing a TALF-eligible ABS with a redemption option (other than pursuant to a customary clean-up call) should contact the New York Fed via the TALF mailbox (talf@ny.frb.org, placing "redemption option" in the subject line) as soon as possible to get information on the New York Fed's requirements.
+A sponsor or an issuer interested in issuing a TALF-eligible servicing advance ABS with a redemption option (other than pursuant to a customary clean-up call) should contact the New York Fed via the TALF mailbox (talf@ny.frb.org, placing "redemption option" in the subject line) as soon as possible to get information on the New York Fed's requirements.
 A sponsor or an issuer must provide the New York Fed with the relevant documents, including the relevant contractual provisions that will apply to the redemption option, at least three weeks prior to the relevant subscription date.
 However, depending on the volume of proposals, the New York Fed may not be able to complete its review in time for the relevant subscription date.